Louis Lynagh: Early life

-Lynagh was born in Treviso, Italy to an Italian mother and former Australian rugby player Michael Lynagh.
+Lynagh was born in Treviso, Italy, to an Italian mother and former Australian rugby player Michael Lynagh.
 At the age of four he moved with his family to England where he began playing mini rugby at Richmond and attended Hampton School.

 Club career

 Harlequins

 Lynagh joined the academy of Harlequins at the age of thirteen.
 In October 2020, he made his Premiership debut against Leicester Tigers and later that season scored a try during Harlequins 43–36 defeat of Bristol Bears in the semi-final, a game in which Quins recovered from 28 points down to win.
 The following weekend, on 26 June 2021, Lynagh scored two late tries as Quins defeated defending champions Exeter Chiefs 40-38 in the final at Twickenham to win their first Premiership title for nine years.
-In doing so, he equalled the record for the most amount of tries scored by an individual player in a Premiership final and became the youngest ever try scorer in a Premiership final at just 20years 205 days old.
+In doing so, he equalled the record for the most tries scored by an individual player in a Premiership final and became the youngest ever try scorer in a Premiership final at just 20years 205 days old.

 In January 2024, although not originally named in the match day squad, Lynagh started on the bench for Harlequins in their Champions Cup pool stage fixture against Ulster because Cameron Anderson was injured.
 An HIA replacement for Oscar Beard meant he came off the bench early in the game.
 Lynagh went on to win man of the match after scoring two tries from Ulster mistakes as they won 47-19.
 During the same European campaign, he was part of the side that defeated Glasgow Warriors 28-24 at home in the Round of 16, the first time the club had ever won a knockout game in the competition.
 He started in their semi-final elimination against Toulouse.